mcadac/ansible/README.md

 2. ansible {sever_or_server_name} -m ping -i {inventory_file} --> **Validate connection with a specific server**
 3. ansible-plabook {playbook_file_name} -i {inventory_file} --> **Execute a plabook**

+### Plays and Tasks
+1. To create a directory and check if exist,  we can use the next form in the task:
+    ...
+    name: Create a directory with check
+    command: mkdir /folder creates=/folder
+    ...

 #### Other commands
 docker run -it -P -v "D:\study\ansible\ansible-docker\playbook:/tmp/ansible" -v  "D:\study\ansible\ansible-docker\playbook\hosts:/etc/ansible/hosts" --name ansible-test --rm  ansible-ssh  bash